Setting up PaymentsOS

 Providers (choose Account > Services).
 These are the providers you will transact against.
 A provider configuration is a set of provider API credentials that represents your payment-processing facility with that provider.

-Business units.
+Business units (choose Account > Business Units).
 These are logical business entities within PaymentsOS.
 Payments received from your customers are associated with a business unit.
 You can set up multiple business units, to match your business structure.
 When you create a business unit, we will provide you with an

 private-key.
 You'll need these business unit credentials when sending any payment related API requests.